Madfarm/Allrecipes-was-taken/README.md

 5. Click "Project-name-placeholder" to return to the home page that displays all the recipes made by every user.
 Using the dropdowns you can filter the recipes shown.
 Click any of the recipes shown to see the details of that recipe and leave a rating and comment

 ## F. Next Steps - Icebox Features via Users Stories
-    AAU I want to be able to customize my profile
+    As a user, I want to be able to customize my profile

-    AAU I want to have the option to delete my account
+    As a user, I want to have the option to delete my account